RedBelette/RedFramework-Simple-Template/README.md

 This template will help you to gain some time to organize the structure of your missions.
 I recommend this structure to the newcomer.

 ## Getting started
+ - Download template from github (clone or direct download)
  - Create your mission with 3den editor
  - Copy paste the contents into the mission folder
+ - Remove .gitattributes

 ## Skeleton
     \function (Place your custom functions here)